What are The Vagina Monologues?

 to stop violence.
 It removes the shame often associated with the word “vagina” and

 the vagina itself and instead celebrates the word, celebrates women.

-Funds raised through these purchases and the ticket cost for the performances will go to the Women's Protective Services.
-Women’s Protective Services of Lubbock, Inc. (WPS) is a 501 (c)(3) non-profit organization specializing in advocacy for women, men and children who have experienced domestic violence.
+Funds raised during the performances will go to the Women's Protective Services.
+Women's Protective Services of Lubbock, Inc. (WPS) is a 501 (c)(3) non-profit organization specializing in advocacy for women, men and children who have experienced domestic violence.
 WPS has been serving Lubbock TX and the surrounding communities since 1978.
-Women’s Protective Services is a community based program supported by volunteers.
+Women's Protective Services is a community based program supported by volunteers.
 The services provided at WPS are free and confidential.
 Services are available without regard to race, sex, handicap, national origin, color, religion, sexual orientation, or income.

 The Mission of Women' Protective Services of Lubbock, Inc. is to create an environment of empowerment for women, children and families and to eliminate family violence.

 Today, WPS is the only agency that provides crisis intervention, emergency shelter, and support services to battered women and their dependent children in a 10,500 square-mile region, with a population of over 325,000.
 The WPS target area includes the 12 West Texas counties of Bailey, Cochran, Crosby, Dickens, Garza, Hockley, King, Lamb, Lubbock, Lynn, Terry, and Yoakum.
 WPS serves over 3,000 clients a year and offers them shelter and support services for as long as they need.

 Other Outreach Initiatives & Resources

 V-Day is a global movement to end violence against women and girls that raises funds and awareness through benefit productions of Playwright/Founder Eve Ensler's award winning play the Vagina Monologues and other artistic works.
 Read more....